Continuing Education Activity

-Patients who are treated with metronidazole have a 90-95% cure rate.
+Patients who are treated with metronidazole have a 90% - 95% cure rate.
 The cure rates are even higher when the sexual partner is treated.
 Unfortunately, recurrent infections are common in sexually active individuals.
-Trichomoniasis is strongly associated with the presence of other STDs including HIP, gonorrhea, HPV, herpes, and chlamydia.
-Pregnant women are at risk for preterm delivery, low birth weight infant and premature rupture of membranes.
+Trichomoniasis is strongly associated with the presence of other STIs including HIV, gonorrhea, human papillomavirus (HPV), herpes, and chlamydia.
+Pregnant women are at risk for preterm delivery, low birth weight infant, and premature rupture of membranes.
 There is also a high risk of developing pelvic inflammatory disease.

 Trichomoniasis causes significant morbidity if infections are not treated during pregnancy, including preterm delivery, low birth weight infants, and premature rupture of membranes.

-Research reveals that trichomoniasis increases the risk of HIV and other STDs.
-In men, complications may include epididymitis, prostatitis and infertility.
+Research reveals that trichomoniasis increases the risk of HIV and other STIs.
+In men, complications may include epididymitis, prostatitis, and infertility.

 When a patient has a known allergy to nitroimidazoles, there is a desensitization protocol that may be used, though it is recommended to consult with a specialist before employing this regimen.